scleeza/scleeza.github.io/_pages/about.md

  I've two master's degree in Mechanical Engineering and Industrial Engineering respectively.
 Proven experience in a dynamic environment to conduct production improvement experiments through statistical modeling and data analytic techniques in semiconductor industries.
  Cultivated cross-functional project management to achieve targets in different key performance metrics.
 Utilize lean thinking and ad-hoc python data science libraries to provide data insight into real business solutions.

- I'm currently working in a NGO group as a Data Scientist to help our social researchers gathering data through web scrappers and information extraction from text data.
+ Currently I'm working in a NGO group as a Data Scientist to help our social researchers gathering data through web scrappers and information extraction from text data.

  __Skills:__